RedisAI/RedisAI/README.md

 If you want to run examples, make sure you have [git-lfs](https://git-lfs.github.com) installed when you clone.

 ## Building
-This will checkout and build Redis and download the libtensorflow binaries for your platform.
+This will checkout and build Redis and download the libraries for the backends (TensorFlow and PyTorch) for your platform.
 ```
 bash get_deps.sh
 make install